The aim and principles of risk management

 Electricity prices have no substantial impact on Wärtsilä’s production costs.
 In the Energy Solutions business, high electricity prices support investments in new capacity by utility customers.
 Lower grid electricity prices do not favour investments in their own generating capacity by industrial customers.

 Occupational health and safety systems, travel safety instructions, and crisis management guidelines are aimed at protecting Wärtsilä employees.
 Appropriate insurances are in place for the personnel, and to emphasise the importance of employee safety, the Board of Management has decided on a corporate level target of zero lost-time injuries.
 A specific Zero Injury project exists for this purpose, and the target is a part of the company’s sustainability programme.
-During 2016, the near-miss reporting system, WeCare, has been actively used worldwide in order to manage information related to incidents that can threaten the safety, health and security of the company’s employees and operations, as well as the environment.
-This IT solution itself does not alone improve performance, but it does provide a guide for identifying the causes of incidents, and for taking all appropriate actions in a systematic way.
+During 2017, the near-miss reporting system, WeCare, has been actively used worldwide in order to manage information related to incidents that can threaten the safety, health and security of the company’s employees and operations, as well as the environment.
+This IT solution provides a guide for identifying the causes of incidents, and for taking all appropriate actions in a systematic way.

 Environmental management systems are in place to mitigate environmental hazard risks.
 Wärtsilä maintains a register of all properties used and gives guidelines for the purchase, sale, rental and security of premises, and uses external advisors for environmental audits.